Hyperbaric Oxygen And Hyperoxygenation

 Hyperbaric oxygen is 100% pure oxygen used as a drug under increased atmospheric pressure maintained inside a sealed Hyperbaric Chamber.
-Hyperoxygenation of body tissues is a major instrumental function of the Hyperbaric Oxygen Treatment.

-The primary mechanism of Hyperbaric Medicine is governed by physical laws described by Charles, Boyle and Henry, also known as an ideal gas laws.
-Thus for example, summarizing interrelation between gases, liquids, temperature and pressure, Henry law explains the physical reason for hyperbaric oxygenation:
+The primary mechanism of Hyperbaric Medicine is governed by physical laws described by Charles, Boyle and Henry.
+These laws are also known as an ideal gas laws.

-The amount of any given gas that will dissolve in a liquid at a given temperature is directly proportional to the partial pressure of that gas.
+Summarizing interactions between gases, liquids, temperature and pressure, Henry law explains the physical reason for hyperbaric oxygenation: "The amount of any given gas that will dissolve in a liquid at a given temperature is directly proportional to the partial pressure of that gas."

 The life actually occurs at a cellular level.
-Oxygen is the most essential element in biochemical and physiologic processes enabling vital aerobic cellular respiration.
+Oxygen element is the most essential element in biochemical and physiologic processes enabling vital aerobic cellular respiration.

 Adequate tissue oxygenation under normobaric conditions, e.i. under a normal atmospheric pressure, indicates that a delivery rate of oxygen transported from the lungs to the peripheral tissues satisfies their metabolic requirements.